-halls, dining hall, outdoor spaces, pupils, visitors, parents/carers One way circulation routes are in place [if possible].
-Widening routes where possible.
+halls, dining hall, pupils, visitors, Widening routes where possible. outdoor spaces, papilis, visitors, parents/carers One way circulation routes are in place [if possible].
 Removing unnecessary obstacles.
 Signing and communications: - markings/signage at entrances - movement intersections encouraging people to wait and allow others to pass One-way movement.
 Separate entry and exit routes.
 Enlarge access and exits.
 Staff use of communal areas/working with different groups.
 Use of supply teachers and temporary workers Contracting coronavirus - staff pupils, visitors, parents/carers Н Staff breaks are organised to avoid congestion in staff rooms.
 [Consider making additional space available for staff to take breaks and plan how spaces are to be set up, for example, use of floor markings to help staff maintain distancing, limit number usage, remove chairs to minimise use of the space, etc].
 More frequent cleaning of shared spaces should also occur.
 Shared crockery/cutlery has been removed and staff use their own equipment.
 Measures are applied within shared offices and staff room(s) to maintain social distancing (2m or 1m plus a risk mitigation) Clear use and cleaning guidance for staff toilets are in place to ensure they are kept clean and social distancing is achieved as much as possible.
 Staff maintain 2m distance (or 1m plus a risk mitigation) from pupils where possible (especially with other adults and older children).
 Face to face contact within 1m of anyone is minimised.
 Temporary staff and visiting staff will be expected to comply with the school's arrangements for managing and minimising risk, continuing to take care to maintain L Review and apply the guidance for working safely in offices if applicable (e.g. receptions and shared offices) Offices and contact centres - Working safely during coronavirus (COVID-19) - Guidance distance from other staff and pupils (where possible).
 All temporary staff are made aware of the content of the Covid risk assessment and any other relevant information as soon as possible after the booking is confirmed.
-Outdoor education and off-site visits Contracting coronavirus - staff, pupils, public Н Offsite activity and educational visits are being conducted in line with relevant coronavirus (COVID-19) secure guidelines and regulations as they relate to each of the home nations.
-In England this means the following may proceed subject to full and thorough risk assessment ensuring public health advice is followed. • From the start of the 2021/2022 academic year establishments may go on international visits. • Day visits and residential visits within the UK may proceed Full and thorough risk assessment is achieved by application of: • Evolve Generic Risk Assessments along with; • the production of an Event Specific Plan to ensure full a thorough risk assessment.
-Those conducting International Visits ensure that a visit specific "International Travel COVID-19 Forward Plan" is produced and submitted for approval prior to travel.
-Visit approvals are applied in line with the NCC Code of Practice for Offsite & Educational Visits.
-Correct application of protocols applied by Evolve ensures adherence to government advice for health and safety guidance on educational visits.
-Educational Visit Coordinator & Heads receive policy guidance updates and actively check for updates on the Evolve system for updates to the above.
-L Onsite activities do not require the submission of an Evolve form but, like all activities involving significant risk, they must be subject to a suitable and sufficient risk assessment.
-Those conducting international visits are advised to give careful consideration to the risk of disruption to education resulting from isolation and testing requirements and also ensuring adequate financial protection in place.
-Including but not limited to "the Evolve Coronavirus (COVID-19) Generic Risk Assessment.
-Evolve Generic Risk Assessments take into account the requirements outlined by "Schools COVID-19 operational guidance.
-Updated 02 December 2021" and prescribes broad arrangements as to how these may be applied.
-As per pre-existing practice, establishments are to review these assessments to ensure the stated
+Outdoor education and off-site visits Contracting coronavirus - staff, pupils, public Н Offsite activity and educational visits are being conducted in accordance with NCC Code of Practice for Offsite Educational Visits, Outdoor Learning and Adventurous Activities taking into account public health advice or guidance as prescribed by the advice of any international destination.
+Full and thorough risk assessment is achieved by application of: • Evolve Generic Risk Assessments along with; • the production of an Event Specific Plan to ensure full a thorough risk assessment.
+Those conducting International Visits ensure that a visit specific "International Travel COVID-19 Forward Plan" is approved prior to travel and ensures adequate financial protection in place.
+Visit approvals are applied in line with the NCC Code of Practice Educational Visit Coordinator & Heads receive policy guidance updates and actively check for updates on the Evolve system for updates to the above.
+Where the establishment is a non-NCC Establishment (e.g. an academy) the EVC or Head checks to ensure appropriate insurance, arrangements are in place.
+L Play activities Contracting coronavirus - staff and pupils Н Existing school play risk assessment has been reviewed and shared with staff.
+L